galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 ## What is this?

-This is an interactive companion to out [upcoming manuscript](https://doi.org/10.1101/2021.03.25.437046) describing a Global Galaxy-based data analysis platform for analysis SARS-CoV-2 allelic variation.
+This is an interactive companion to our [upcoming manuscript](https://doi.org/10.1101/2021.03.25.437046) describing a global Galaxy-based data analysis platform for analysis of SARS-CoV-2 allelic variation.
 As [Fig. 1](#figure-1) shows it works like this:

 1. You run an appropriate analysis [workflow](#table-1).
 This generates variant list tables;
 2. You then use Jupyter or Observable notebooks to interpret these tables;